Capital Gains Tax on Real Estate in India: LTCG Rate, Exemptions & Calculation Guide

 Conclusion

-Remember that tax laws change periodically, so it's advisable to consult with a tax professional before making significant real estate transactions.
-By staying informed and planning ahead, you can make the most of your real estate investments while remaining compliant with Indian tax laws.
+Remember that tax laws change periodically, so it’s advisable to consult with a tax professional before making significant real estate transactions.
+Use our Income Tax Calculator to estimate your overall tax liability under both regimes.

 Disclaimer: This article provides general information about capital gains tax on real estate in India and should not be considered as legal or tax advice.
 Tax laws change frequently, and individual circumstances vary.
 Please consult with a qualified tax professional for advice specific to your situation.